Soojin-Lee0819/Computational-Artwork/April6/README.md

 I also avoided using Pins 13/0/1 as Digital Input because they may create some issues like blinking at the start start of the program.

-### Destroyed Piezzo Buzzer Leg

-As soon as I start building the physical circuit, I faced the challenge.

-The lesson learnt from this experience is that 'You can't build it when you destroy your device!'

-but I also learnt a lesson that 'You can always find a solution!'

-I broke the leg of the lesson learnt here is that I will need to be more careful with the equipments.
-I tried to fix it by using bluetag to hold the leg but it was not very stable.

-Meanwhile, I started to build heart shape

-I got my piezo buzzer replaced by professor Michael Shiloh.
 ###